amrkhaled104/Payment-Application/README.md

 - **Account Management**: Manages account data including balance and state.
 - **Data Persistence**: Saves and loads data from CSV files.
 - **Interactive Console Application**: Provides a console interface for operations.
+### 1. **Card Validation**
+   - **Cardholder Name Validation:**
+     - The program ensures that the cardholder's name consists of 20 to 24 alphabetic characters.
+This feature helps verify that the entered name is valid and meets the required standards.
+   - **Primary Account Number (PAN) Validation:**
+     - The program checks that the Primary Account Number (PAN) consists of 16 to 19 digits and rejects any invalid numbers.
+This ensures that only valid numbers conforming to the standard format are accepted.
+   - **Card Expiry Date Validation:**
+     - The program validates the card's expiry date to ensure it follows the required format "MM/YY" and that the card has not expired.

+### 2. **Transaction Management**
+   - **Transaction Date Validation:**
+     - The program checks the validity of the transaction date entered by the user, ensuring it matches the "DD/MM/YYYY" format.
+This helps prevent the entry of incorrect or invalid dates.
+   - **Transaction Amount Validation:**
+     - The program ensures that the entered transaction amount is greater than zero and does not exceed the allowed maximum.
+This allows effective management of transactions and prevents errors due to incorrect amounts.
+   - **Maximum Transaction Amount Setting:**
+     - Users can set a maximum transaction amount, and the program ensures that transactions do not exceed this limit.
+This feature provides flexibility in managing transaction limits.

+### 3. **Server-Side Processing**
+   - **Account Validation:**
+     - The program verifies the existence of the account associated with the card in the account database, ensuring that all transactions are linked to valid and known accounts.
+   - **Account State Management:**
+     - The program checks the account's status to see if it is active or blocked, ensuring that transactions are processed only for active accounts.
+   - **Sufficient Balance Check:**
+     - The program checks if the account balance is sufficient to perform the transaction.
+If the balance is insufficient, the transaction is declined, protecting the accounts from overdrafts.

+### 4. **Data Persistence**
+   - **Transaction Saving:**
+     - All transactions are saved in the server's transaction database, allowing secure and seamless tracking of all transactions.
+   - **Saved Transactions Listing:**
+     - Users can view all saved transactions on the server, providing transparency and ease in reviewing past records.

+### 5. **User Interaction Enhancements**
+   - **Looping for Valid Input:**
+     - If the user enters an incorrect option, the program continues to prompt for valid input until a correct choice is made.
+This improves the user experience and reduces the chances of errors.

+### 6. **Modular Design**
+   - **Separation of Concerns:**
+     - The program is structured with a modular design, separating card data processing, transaction management, and server handling into independent modules.
+This makes it easier to extend and modify the project in the future.
 ## Installation
 To set up the project, follow these steps: